Why Cebu Investment?

 - What is the role CebuInvestment.com?

 We are simply your Online Marketing agent/broker/Realtor for your Philippine Real estate investment needs.
-We promote this site and all the listings and brokerages listed, to several Philippine and international search engines and directories, like Google and Yahoo and Yehey.
+We promote this site and all the listings and brokerages listed, to several Philippine and international search engines and directories, like DC Forecasts, Google and Yahoo and Yehey.

 If you are a buyer, this website will showcase the easiest and safest way to search for the best trust deeds & property investments that you are looking for.
 We have our on-site search engine that allows you to narrow down to a specific item you are interested in.

 Listings are located from anywhere in the Country.
 From Luzon, Visayas and Mindanao and in all major cities including Manila, especially Cebu, Davao, Baguio, Bohol and many more.

 - Are the prices shown still negotiable?

 Condo-Hotel or condominium prices are fixed and non-negotiable.
-Just choose the best payment scheme for your budget.
+Just choose the best payment like modern-day payday loans.
 Some other properties, like house and lot, beach lots are negotiable depending on the owner.

 - I am not a Real-Estate Agent or Broker, can I have my property listed?